Abandonment: When Creation Arrives

 This is due, in part, to our time and also to working slavishly for our ego.
 Few artists work for the advancement of or to add to the discourse of the field.
 To work toward a simple studio practice?
 One that is focused, genuine, time and lineage centered?
 Quiet.
 Solitary walks, researching…. is that all?

 When that space is reached it is ideal.
 It does not “have its price” it is the job.
 A life dedicated to art.
 Ultimately, that has not changed.
 That is what we have always done – innovate and pass it on.
 The rest is about something different that is not the creative act.
 Nor is it about dedicating one’s life to engaging or adding to the conversation.

-Realizing that you have created a place to work and that the work in itself is a pass time, you are bored and ultimately this is not what you thought it was.
-You have entered the space you worked tirelessly for and then?
+The more one complicates their life the less studio work will get done.
+Understanding that “energy suck” is important because it comes down to one thing; realizing that you have created a place to work and that the work in itself is only pass time.
+You are bored and ultimately being a studio artist is not what you thought it was.
+You have entered the space you romanticized and then what?

 Hell, no. It turns out this pursuit of the unseen is not the “right” calling.
 It is vacant.
-The space is hard to fill because the reality is that it must be filled with a tremendous amount of work that brings no glory.
+The space is hard to fill because the reality is that it must be filled with an immense amount of work that brings no glory.
 You are alone, creating from “nothing”.
-If you cannot turn it into a circus act you are bored, disappointed.
+You recognize that if you cannot turn these empty moments into a circus act you are bored, disappointed.
 It is too isolating and it is not “fun”.
-It is an action of mind and body filled by the influence of all that is around you that must be translated.
-It is your own language, that few speak and it is engaged in to enlighten or illuminate or transform.
+It is an action of mind and body; filled by the influence of all that is around you that must be translated.
+It is its own language, that few speak and it is engaged in to enlighten or illuminate or transform.

 Many are called – few are chosen.
 There is a decision to be made in the deep silence of the space you have created; when there is no sound, no conversation, no adulation, no phone, no computer, no text, no journal.
-Are you committed to (not yours, but) the studio practice?
+Are you committed to (not yours) the studio practice?
 Why?